aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/_index.md

     filterElement.Id = "CM";
 ```

-Suppose you add created `feColorMatrixElement` to the `filterElement` and set for the image `"filter"` attribute referring to the `filterElement.Id = "CM";` you get a result illustrated on the figure (c).
+Suppose you add created `feColorMatrixElement` to the `filterElement` and set for the image `"filter"` attribute referring to the `filterElement.Id = "CM";` you get a result illustrated in figure (c).
 You can view and save the SVG file with saturation effect applied to the bitmap by following the link- [saturation-effect.svg](/svg/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/saturation-effect.svg).

 The figure demonstrates the source image (a), the image processed by the Gaussian Blur filter (b) and the resulting image after the saturation effect applying (c).
 ![The result of the feGaussianBlur and feColorMatrix filters applying](svg-filter-effects.png#center)